 3. Decision Bias Review

 We have found what has driven a company’s success typically becomes the barrier to manage change.
 Most decisions are filtered through a set of leadership and company culture bias’ that blind the organization, instead of embracing change and accepting potential scenarios impacting the business.
 The strategic foresight planning process should start with an honest assessment of the decision bias that leads to current business decisions.
 It’s important to also determine which of these are hindering potential desired outcomes from the scenario planning process.
+If you’re looking to launch a new business, understanding and addressing these biases is key for future success.
+You can check it out for more insights on navigating these challenges effectively.

 Ultimately, the biggest challenge in the strategic foresight planning process is gaining internal alignment on the need and importance of such an initiative, knowing countless stretch most executives time.
 To help arm the organization with insights supporting the importance of initiating a future-readiness planning process, take a few minutes for our self-assessment study!